Welcome!

 Newcomer Packets:

-Newcomer packets are given on a rst come, rst served, basis.
-They are available to newcomers with 30 days or less, who cannot aord the price of a registration.
-They will be made available in the host hotel (Red Lion) Pacic Room at the Registration table.
+Newcomer packets are given on a first-come, first-served basis.
+They are available to newcomers with 30 days or less, who cannot afford the registration fee.
+They will be made available in the host hotel (Red Lion) Ballroom Foyer at the Registration table.

 Programming:

-Programming will be located at the Host Hotel in the Pacic Room (Red Lion/Eureka).
+Programming will be located at the Host Hotel in the Ballroom Foyer (Red Lion).
 If you have agreed to speak or secretary a meeting or have a willingness to be of service, please check in and let the programming committee know.